Isang Dugo: The Lenten Emergency Medical Volunteers Team of Malibay, Pasay

 A line of female medical volunteers gets close to the wounds of the penitents as they pour herbal solutions to clean and dress the wounds of the penitents, 3 April 2026, Malibay, Pasay.

-As Rhythm continues with hymns; blood drips as lashes intensify, the ever-ready team of Medical Volunteers, up their game to match the energy and dedication brought about by
+As Rhythm continues with hymns; blood drips after lashes intensify, the ever-ready team of Medical Volunteers, up their game to match the energy and dedication of

 the flagellants.